jkvetina/ADT/doc/patch.md

 - you will do your changes on database objects and/or APEX applications as usual in any tool you prefer
 - you will [export](./export.md) and commit your changes in Git (ideally with the card number and meaningful description for release notes)
-- whenever you want to release the changes, you will run patch.py and this little magic script will create a patch file for you
+- whenever you want to release the changes, you will run [patch.py](../patch.py) and this little magic script will create a patch file for you
-- if you need to do some data changes you have to write the script for that yourself
+- if you need to do some data changes you have to write the script for that yourself, except tracked data files (see [export_data](./export_data.md))

 &nbsp;